Horizon Hobby: The revolutionary years – 2000–2017

 Horizon Hobby welcomed Athearn Trains in 2004, adding a line of model railroad products, including train sets, locomotives, cars, controllers, tracks, and accessories.

 2005 witnessed the introduction of three proprietary brands: Spektrum radios and accessories, Blade helicopters, and ParkZone planes.
 These brands brought innovative RC technology to hobby-quality aircraft, featuring plug-and-play accessories and multiple flight modes.

 Joe Ambrose assumed the role of CEO in 2008.

 In 2009, Horizon Hobby created Airmeet, an annual event held at the airfield in Donauwörth, Bavaria.
 Airmeet blends RC displays and flying with full-size airplanes and flight shows.

 2010 saw the introduction of Spektrum AirWare firmware, allowing for pilot programming and customization.

 In 2011, Horizon Hobby unveiled the Blade CX2, the first coaxial mini helicopter with 2.4GHz control.
 The same year, Team Losi Racing introduced the 22 platform [12], winning numerous national and international titles and industry accolades.

 In 2012, the Losi 5IVE-T 1/5 scale 4WD Off-Road Truck earned the title of Car Action Magazine Truck of the Year.

 2013 brought the introduction of the E-flite Apprentice, heralded as the most intelligent RC airplane ever offered at the time.
 Continuing to serve RC beginners, Horizon Hobby launched the ECX Torment and Ruckus, the first monster truck and short course truck specifically designed for novice enthusiasts.

 In 2014, Horizon Hobby underwent a significant change as it was acquired by a group of investors led by Joe Ambrose, forming Horizon Hobby, LLC.

 The year 2015 brought the Blade Inductrix, the first ultra-micro First-Person View (FPV) quadcopter designed to be accessible to all skill levels.
 In the same year, Horizon Hobby introduced SAFE (Sensor Assisted Flight Envelope) Technology, enhancing the safety and ease of flying RC aircraft.

 2016 marked the introduction of AVC (Active Vehicle Control) Technology, an advancement in RC vehicle stability and control.

 Horizon Hobby continued in 2017 with the introduction of the iX12, the industry's first internet-capable radio transmitter.

 Since its inception in 2017, Horizon RC Fest has grown to become the largest gathering of radio-controlled cars, trucks, airplanes, helicopters, and drones in the Midwest.
+The event is hosted at Eli Field in Monticello IL, typically over two days in early June.

-The Post-Hobbico Years: 2018-Present
+The post-Hobbico years: 2018–present

 In 2018, then-CEO Joe Ambrose led the efforts to purchase Hobbico.

 Logic RC became the UK distributor of Horizon Hobby products in 2018.

 After the death of Joe Ambrose in January 2019, Chris Dickerson was named President.

 In 2020, Horizon Hobby announced the acquisition of Pro-Line Racing, in the RC performance and customization accessory market, and PROTOform, RC racing body manufacturer.

 In 2021, Horizon Hobby announced the acquisition of AKA Products.
 In November of that same year, Horizon Hobby announced the acquisition of RC flight simulator software, RealFlight, from Knife Edge Software.

 In 2023, Horizon Hobby announced the acquisition of Trinity Racing, a premier developer and manufacturer of RC racing accessories.

-Proprietary Brands
+Proprietary brands

 Horizon Hobby consists of several brands: